 First Night originated in Boston in 1976 as a family-friendly New Year’s Eve celebration.
 Springfield’s First Night was the first in Illinois and remains the longest running.

 The event theme has not yet been announced.
 Please check back for details and a schedule.
-Major sponsors of First Night include: Horace Mann; AIG; Lowe’s; Bank of Springfield; Maynerich Financial; Levi, Ray & Shoup Foundation; NPR Illinois 91.9 U I S; Black Sheep Cafe; Memorial Health System; the City of Springfield; Illinois Arts Council Agency; and the Hoogland Center for the Arts.
+Major sponsors of First Night 2017 (12/31/2016) included: Horace Mann; AIG; Bunn-O-Matic Corporation; Lowe’s; Bank of Springfield; Maynerich Financial; Levi, Ray & Shoup Foundation; NPR Illinois 91.9 U I S; Black Sheep Cafe; Memorial Health System; the City of Springfield; the Illinois Arts Council Agency; and the Hoogland Center for the Arts.

-From 6:00 to 11:15 PM, Downtown becomes a stage, with over 40 performances taking place on ten stages in downtown Springfield.
-The early First Night performances, from 6:00 to 7:45 PM, include magicians, jugglers, and dancers, along with organ, piano, jazz, and solo artists.
+From 6:00 to 11:15 PM, we anticipate that Downtown will become a stage, with over 40 performances taking place on eleven stages at seven venues in Springfield.
+The early First Night performances, from 6:00 to 7:45 PM, will include magicians, jugglers, and dancers, along with organ, piano, jazz, and solo artists.
 We anticipate that locations will include the Hoogland Center for the Arts, Lincoln Library (Springfield’s Public Library), Grace Lutheran Church, Central Baptist Church, and the Lincoln Home Visitors’ Center.

-The traditional First Night fireworks display begins at 8:00 PM at Fourth Street and Capitol Avenue.
+The traditional First Night fireworks display will begin at 8:00 PM at Fourth Street and Capitol Avenue.
 Sponsored by Horace Mann for many years, the fireworks are designed by Nostalgia Pyrotechnics under the direction of Carl Steinmacher, and he promises a special display each year.
 Following the fireworks, we will begin the next round of First Night performances at 8:30 PM.
-We wrap up the show at 11:15, so you’ll have time to get to your favorite spot to ring in the new year.
+We will wrap up the event at 11:15, so that attendees will have time to get home or to a favorite spot to ring in the New Year.